Beacon hebrew Alliance Bylaws

 Dues

-Section 1: The annual membership dues are fixed by the Executive Committee at the beginning of each fiscal year, after allowing the congregation 60 days to respond to any proposed changes.
-The Executive Committee is authorized to decrease the amount of said minimum dues only in the event of the financial hardship of a member.
+Section 1: The annual membership dues are fixed by the Board at the beginning of each fiscal year, after allowing the congregation sixty (60) days to respond to any proposed changes.
+The Membership Committee in consultation with the Treasurer is authorized to decrease the amount of said minimum dues only in the event of the financial hardship of a member.

 Section 2: Newly elected members are credited in the fiscal year following their election with the prorated amount of dues.

-Section 4: Members who fail to meet their financial obligations within one year from the due date are considered delinquent and not in good standing.
-They are suspended from all rights and privileges of membership including the right to attend meetings or act as an officer.
-This suspension becomes effective after a 15 day period following written notice sent by registered mail, advising the member of such delinquency.
-Upon paying all delinquencies, such member will be restored to good standing.
+Section 4: Members who fail to meet their financial obligations by February 1 of each fiscal year are considered delinquent and not in good standing.
+They are suspended from all rights and privileges of membership including the right to attend meetings and members-only events, the right to vote, and the right to serve on the Board or to serve as an officer.
+This suspension becomes effective after a 15-day period following written notice by email or first class mail of the delinquency and failure to cure such delinquency within that period.
+Upon paying all delinquencies, such members will be restored to good standing.

 ARTICLE VII